WyldePointer/dwrap/README.md

   - Protocol friendly: TCP, UDP, etc.
   - Made for programmers!
   - Supports both FQDN and non-FQDN hosts.
-  - API (Think about it as DNS over HTTP)
+  - API (Think about it as DNS over HTTPS)
   - Record-specific request. (e.g, MX, A)
   - Shell-like syntax